OSCELOT/MyMessages/README.md

 My Messages may work with SaaS, but UNM is not maintaining My Messages with SaaS due to limited UNM resources since believe this would best be done as a Custom B2 migration to LTI + REST API.

-Please post your status with installing My Messages B2 on Q4 2018 (Self-Hosted, Managed Hosted, or SaaS):
+Please post your status with installing My Messages B2 on Q4 2018 with optional CUs (Self-Hosted, Managed Hosted, or SaaS):

 https://community.blackboard.com/message/26281-my-messages-b2-for-q4-2018